 Late fall and early winter is prime time for seed collection.
 As temperatures drop, seedpods and old buds bust open and plants disperse seed for the spring generation.
 Seeds are EVERYWHERE right now.
 Just look around.
 What looks like dead growth often hosts next year’s blooms, so don’t just cut unsightly plants to the ground or dig up—notice, collect and sow those seeds.

 One of my favorite native butterfly nectar plants is Cowpen Daisy.
-This underappreciated wildflower is easy to collect and simple to grow.
+The seeds of this under appreciated wildflower is easy to collect and simple to grow.
 Drought tolerant, a surefire germinator, and a robust bloomer, Cowpen Daisy puts out

 early and often, attracting butterflies, April – October.
 Cut it back to keep it tidy or, let it grow wild and woolly, creating a massive butterfly hedge.
 Cowpen Daisy is also the host plant to the Bordered Patch butterfly.